toxinyx/toxinyxcom/README.en.md

 ---
 ```

-- Otherwise, look for the `data` folder and `covers.yml` and pick a random image from it
+- Otherwise, it will look for `covers.yml` in the `data` folder and randomly select an image
-- If none of these files exist, display the banner
+- If none of the above files exist, it will display the banner image

-#### banner
+#### Banner

-The banner is stored in `themes/hugo-theme-reimu/static/images/banner.webp` and can be modified in the `params.yml`
+The banner is saved at `themes/hugo-theme-reimu/static/images/banner.webp`.
+You can modify the path and name in `params.yml`

 ```yaml
 banner: "images/banner.webp"
 ```

-#### favicon
+#### Favicon

-The icon is stored in `themes/hugo-theme-reimu/static/favicon.ico` and can be replaced by overwriting it
+The favicon is saved at `themes/hugo-theme-reimu/static/favicon.ico`.
+You can replace it with your own file.

 </details>
 <details>
-<summary>Code Block</summary>
+<summary>Code Blocks</summary>

-### Code Block
+### Code Blocks

-To ensure that the code blocks are displayed correctly, please ensure that the `hugo.yml` is configured as follows
+To ensure proper display of code blocks, make sure you have the following configuration in `hugo.toml`

 ```toml
 [markup.highlight]